Fall Prevention Exercises & Balance Training

 - Medication review with your GP or pharmacist if you feel lightheaded or drowsy

-- Regular social and physical activity, because movement helps build confidence and capacity
+- Regular social and physical activity to build confidence and capacity

-If you have had a fall, near-falls, or a growing fear of falling, act early.
+If you have had a fall, near-falls or growing fear of falling, act early.
 Start with simple supported balance practice, add leg strength work twice per week, and improve home safety where needed.

 Book your appointment – 24/7